Margaret Quirk: Politics

 Quirk entered parliament at the 2001 state election, replacing the retiring Ted Cunningham in Girrawheen, a Labor safe seat.
 She was made government whip shortly after her election, and made a parliamentary secretary in 2003.
 That year, she also graduated from Murdoch University with a Master of Arts degree in public policy.
 In November 2005, Quirk was elevated to the ministry, becoming Minister for Disability Services, Minister for Citizenship and Multicultural Interests, and Minister for Seniors and Volunteering.
 When Alan Carpenter replaced Geoff Gallop as premier in January 2006, she also became Minister for Women's Interests, but lost the seniors portfolio to David Templeman.
 A few months later, on 8 May 2006, Quirk replaced John D'Orazio as Minister for Justice, with D'Orazio taking over her previous portfolios (excluding women's interests).
 However, D'Orazio resigned from the ministry the following day, and Quirk regained her other positions for a brief period before eventually relinquishing them to Tony McRae.
 In the same ministerial reshuffle, the position of Minister for Justice was abolished, with Quirk instead becoming Minister for Corrective Services.

 In November 2006, Quirk was appointed Minister for Small Business in place of Norm Marlborough, who had been expelled from the ministry.
 She relinquished the women's interests portfolio to Sue Ellery in March 2007, but remained Minister for Corrective Services and Minister for Small Business until the Labor government's defeat at the 2008 state election.
 Quirk was retained in the shadow ministry under the new leader of the Labor Party (and Leader of the Opposition), Eric Ripper, and continued on after Mark McGowan replaced Ripper as leader in January 2012.
 She retained Girrawheen at the 2013 state election, despite an unfavourable redistribution which had made it a marginal seat.
 Quirk has been identified as a member of the Labor Right faction.

+On 2 April 2024, it was announced that Quirk would be retiring at the 2025 state election.
+She was succeeded by Premier Roger Cook's chief of staff, Daniel Pastorelli.